 Verreaux’s sifaka is one of the most notable subspecies of lemurs.
 They possess long hind legs, and it is quite a delight to see their sideways hop movements.
 Other sifaka species found in Madagascar are diademed sifaka and the white-and-brown-coated Coquerel’s sifaka.
 Madagascar’s southwestern region is the best place to spot these funny creatures.

 Looking like a cross between bats and squirrels, these misunderstood creatures are considered an omen among the Madagascar locals and are often killed if spotted.
-Being a nocturnal lemur, it’s hard to spot them, but night walks near Farankaraina Forestry Reserve may treat you to a sight of these elusive creatures.
+Being a nocturnal lemur, it’s hard to spot them, but night walks near Farankaraina Forestry Reserve may treat you to the sight of these elusive creatures.
 They are notable for their exceptionally long middle finger, which they use to scoop out insects from tree barks.

 Ring-tailed lemurs